Puya Meithaba

-Puya Meithaba (Burning of the puya), or Lairik Meithaba, (Note: A 1996 publication on the history of Manipuri literature (by Sahitya Akademi) mentions the "historical bonfire" as Lairik Meithaba, where old Meitei manuscripts were set to fire at the behest of Shantidas Goswami.) refers to the annual commemoration of a legendary 18th-century scripture burning in post-colonial Manipur by a Vaishnavite King, or to the original libricide of Puyas itself.
-The commemoration, organised by the Meitei National Front and others since 1979, has been a critical tool in the spread of Meitei nationalism and has mainstreamed a particular reconstruction of premodern Manipur, which has come to be uncritically reproduced even in academic publications.
+Puya Meithaba (Burning of the puya), or Lairik Meithaba, (Note: A 1996 publication on the history of Manipuri literature by the Sahitya Akademi mentions the "historical bonfire" as Lairik Meithaba, where old Meitei manuscripts were set to fire at the behest of Shantidas Goswami!) refers to the annual commemoration of a legendary 18th-century scripture burning in Manipur by a neo-convert Vaishnavite King, or to the original libricide itself.
+There is no historical evidence that the libricide happened.
+Nonetheless, the commemoration, organised by the Meitei National Front and others since 1979, has been a critical tool in the spread of Meitei nationalism and has mainstreamed a particular reconstruction of premodern Manipur, which has come to be uncritically reproduced even in academic publications.